node-red/node-red.github.io/docs/hardware/raspberrypi.md

 the SD card image that can be downloaded from [RaspberryPi.org](https://www.raspberrypi.org/downloads/raspbian/).
 This uses an old version of node.js and it is recommended to upgrade to the latest using the bash command below.

-If you have the minimal version of Jessie, or other Debian based install, that doesn't have Node-RED already installed, you can install or upgrade using the Node-RED upgrade script
+If you have the minimal version of Jessie, or other Debian based install, such as Ubuntu, that doesn't have Node-RED already installed, you can install or upgrade using the Node-RED upgrade script command

     bash <(curl -sL https://raw.githubusercontent.com/node-red/raspbian-deb-package/master/resources/update-nodejs-and-nodered)

-**Note:** If you have upgraded to **node.js 4.x or 6.x** then you cannot use apt-get to upgrade the pre-installed version of Node-RED.
+**Note:** Once you have used this script to upgrade, then you cannot use apt-get to upgrade the pre-installed version of Node-RED.

-#### Upgrading
+#### Install / Upgrade Script

+Nodes can be now be managed via the built in palette manager.
+However the default Pi install pre-loads some nodes globally and these cannot then be easily managed and updated.
+The intention of the script is to...

+ - upgrade an existing user to LTS 6.x nodejs and latest Node-RED
+ - migrate any existing globally installed nodes into the users ~/.node-red space so they can be managed via the palette manager
+ - optionally (re)install the extra nodes that are pre-installed on a full Raspbian Pi image

+While aimed at the Pi user the script will also run on any Debian based operating system, such as Ubuntu, and so can be used on other hardware platforms, although it has not been widely tested.

+The command above runs many commands as *sudo* and does delete existing nodejs and the core Node-RED directories.
+Please inspect it by browsing to https://raw.githubusercontent.com/node-red/raspbian-deb-package/master/resources/update-nodejs-and-nodered

+The script will perform the following steps

+ - check if you are connected to the internet
+ - save a list of any globally installed *node-red-* nodes found in /usr/lib/node_modules
+ - apt-get remove nodered
+ - remove any node-red binaries from /usr/bin and /usr/local/bin
+ - remove any node-red modules from /usr/lib/node_modules and /usr/local/lib/node_modules
+ - detect if nodejs was installed from nodejs package or Debian
+ - if not v6 or newer - remove as appropriate and install latest v6 LTS (not using apt)
+ - clean out npm cache and .node-gyp cache to remove any previous versions of code
+ - install Node-RED latest version
+ - re-install under the user account any nodes that had previously been installed globally
+ - re-install the extra Pi nodes if required
+ - rebuild all nodes - to recompile any binaries to match latest nodejs version
+ - add node-red-start, stop and log commands to /usr/bin
+ - add menu shortcut and icon
+ - add systemd script and set user
+ - if on a Pi add a CPU temperature -> IoT example
+ - update the local update script

-As of Node-RED version 0.14.x the upgrade script is pre-installed and will do a full upgrade to the latest nodejs LTS and latest release version of Node-RED.
+As of Node-RED version 0.14.x a version of the upgrade script is pre-installed and will do a full upgrade to the latest nodejs LTS and latest release version of Node-RED.
+However it will be out of date and may need to be run twice.

-The script runs many commands as *sudo* and does delete existing nodejs and the core Node-RED directories.
-If you have installed any extra nodes or npm *globally* (ie anything NOT installed in the `~/.node-red` directory) then please ensure you back them up first - usually from `/usr/lib/node_modules`.

-To upgrade, run the following command as your normal user (typically `pi`):
+To use this method, run the following command as your normal user (typically `pi`):

     update-nodejs-and-nodered

 **Note** - If the serialport nodes do not appear when you restart, please re-run the update command.
 If the update command does not run or is not found then use the bash command from above.

-**Caveat emptor.** The script has only been tested on installs with a small variety of the possible extra nodes.
-The script also tries to rebuild any nodes with native plugins that you have installed in the `~/.node-red` directory.
+**Caveat emptor** - The script has only been tested on installs with a small variety of the possible extra nodes.
+The script tries to rebuild any nodes with native plugins that you have installed in the `~/.node-red` directory.
 This may fail, and you may need to manually rebuild or re-install some of the nodes you previous had installed.
 To rebuild: